 Sennheiser is a brand with a lot of prestige.
-Started in 1945, it began as a manufacturer of microphones, but soon expanded into other areas of audio - it claims to be the first company to make an open-backed pair of headphones.
+Founded in 1945, it began as a manufacturer of microphones before soon expanding into other areas of audio – it claims to be the first company to make an open-backed pair of headphones.

 Today, it makes headphones to suit all styles.
-Whether you're after a sporty pair for running and the gym, or a high-end pair of headphones for home listening, you'll find something here to satisfy you.
+Whether you're after sporty earbuds for running and the gym, a premium pair for travelling or a high-end pair of headphones for home listening, you'll find something here to satisfy you.

 So, without further ado...